Partial Differential Hamiltonian Systems: Abstract

 \section{Abstract}

-We define partial differential (PD in the following), i.e., field theoretic, analogues of hamiltonian systems on abstract symplectic manifolds and study their main properties, namely, PD-Hamilton equations, PD-Noether theorem, PD-Poisson bracket, etc..
-Unlike in standard multisymplectic approach to hamiltonian field theory, in our formalism, the geometric structure (kinematics) and the dynamical information on the \textquotedblleft phase space\textquotedblright\ appear as just different components of one single geometric object.
+We define partial differential (PD in the following), i.e., field theoretic analogues of Hamiltonian systems on abstract symplectic manifolds and study their main properties, namely, PD Hamilton equations, PD Noether theorem, PD Poisson bracket, etc..
+Unlike in standard multisymplectic approach to Hamiltonian field theory, in our formalism, the geometric structure (kinematics) and the dynamical information on the \textquotedblleft phase space\textquotedblright\ appear as just different components of one single geometric object.